 Scholomance Academy Wild Combos

-Scholomance Academy is almost here!
-Everyone is looking forward to trying out new types of decks, especially along side currently existing cards.
+With Darkmoon Faire almost upon us, everyone can’t wait to use some of the new decks we’ll be able to make.
 We, as well as many of you, have discovered several potential combos that will soon be possible.
-Here, we'll talk about some of the interesting synergies these new cards will have with cards some from Wild.
+Here, we'll talk about some of the interesting synergies these new cards will have with some cards from Wild.

 We hope you give some of these combos a shot.
 Maybe you'll even discover your own!
 There are always new ways to use your cards, so experiment away!